THE ESSENTIAL GUIDE TO A BUDGET GOBI DESERT TOUR

 While camel riding wasn’t really for us (we found it pretty uncomfortable and a little dull!), horse riding in Mongolia is a pleasure.
 Sure, you’ll be a bit sore for a couple of days after, but riding across the vast lands, your deel clad horseman leading the way, is an experience you won’t forget.

-Staying in a ger is a classic Mongolian experience and you’ll be doing plenty of it in the Gobi!
+Staying in a ger is a classic Mongolian experience and you’ll be doing plenty of it on your Gobi Desert tour!

 Most nights are spent at nomad camps, hosted by families who welcome tourists and put you up in gers next to their own.
 You might also stay in a dedicated ger tourist camp, which tends to have a few more facilities (like power and comfier beds), but lacks the charm of the nomad camps.